theapache64/create-compose-app/README.md

 <img alt="Twitter: theapache64" src="https://img.shields.io/twitter/follow/theapache64.svg?style=social" />
 </a>

-> A command line tool to init compose desktop project
+>  A tool that gives you a massive head start when building Compose Desktop apps.
+It saves you from time-consuming setup and configuration

 ### ✨ Demo